 I hope this blog will strike a balance between too much and too little detail.
 I want to support the idea that it is OK to break the rules in wine.
 Sometimes red goes with fish.
 Sometimes wine and chocolate go together.
 Sometimes when you are tailgating at a football game and it is hot outside, real men drink rose’.

 I didn’t get serious about wine until I was over 30 years old.
 I decided I wanted to learn more about wine, so I took a part time job at a tasting room in Fredericksburg Texas that poured wines from Texas and around the world.
 The tasting room was unbelievably busy on weekends, but pretty dead during the week.
 So during the week I would read “The Wine Bible” and sample wines that the local distributors brought by the shop.
 I really got into wine.
-Over the next decade and change I have worked for a distributor, run a small distributor, been a partner in a South African wine company, worked for an importer, and run a winery.
+Over the last two decades I have worked for a distributor, run a small distributor, been a partner in a South African wine company, worked for an importer, and run a winery.
 I have been able to try wines from around the world, blend wine in South Africa, and make wine in Texas.

 At one point I decided I needed to be more serious about learning wine.
 I took and passed the intermediate, advanced, & Diploma courses from the Wine and Spirits Education Trust.

 I have taught wine classes at the winery I managed and at Texas Tech University for the Osher Lifelong Learning Institute.
 I have been a guest lecturer at other universities.

 I am now a student in the Institute of Masters of Wine study program.
 I have passed the Theory test & now I am studying to pass the Practical exam.
 That means that I have to try a lot of wine!

 I am married and have two wonderful girls.
 I love football.
-I still love wine
+I still love wine.